kevin8999/panelverse/README.md

-# Panel Verse
+# Panelverse

-Panel Verse is a website where artists can share comics with others online for free with no ads!
+Panelverse is a website where artists can share comics with others online for free with no ads!

 ## Running the App